 Positive predictive values

 The three cohort studies, conducted in primary care, reported positive predictive values (PPV) for QCancer tools at a range of thresholds (Table 4).
 The PPVs at any given risk threshold were similar, for example, values ranged from 0.5-0.8% when the threshold was set to identify the 10% of women at highest risk.
-Two case control studies (Rossing et al and Jordan et al) used external disease prevalence figures from screening studies and avaiable population level statistics to estimate the PPV’s of the Goff SI and SGO consensus criteria, if they were to be used in general populations.
+Two case control studies (Rossing et al and Jordan et al) used external disease prevalence figures from screening studies and available population level statistics to estimate the PPV’s of the Goff SI and SGO consensus criteria, if they were to be used in general populations.
 The tools had similar estimated PPVs within each study, but PPVs were higher in Rossing et al (0.63-1.12%) than in Jordan et al (<55 years: 0.04-0.05%, ≥55 years: 0.18-0.31%).

 Discussion

-This systematic review identified 21 symptom-based tools designed to help identify women with undiagnosed ovarian cancer.
+To our knowledge, this is the first systematic review to compare the diagnostic performance of existing symptom-based tools for ovarian cancer detection.
+We identified 21 symptom-based tools designed to help identify women with undiagnosed ovarian cancer.
 These tools comprised simple symptom checklists, checklists which included both symptoms and tests, and more complex diagnostic prediction models which incorporated symptoms, test results and baseline risk factors.
 While the diagnostic performance of most tools was evaluated solely within study development datasets, four tools were independently externally validated, with one being validated in multiple population settings.
+Externally validated tools demonstrated similar moderate diagnostic performance.
+Our findings should inform future studies evaluating the clinical impact of validated symptom-based tools when implemented in clinical practice.